zei-world/api-woocommerce/WooCommerce/zei-wc/readme.txt

 Stable tag: 1.6
 License: GPLv3

-WooCommerce extension for Zero ecoimpact API
+WooCommerce extension for Zei API

 == Description ==
-[EN] Use your Zero ecoimpact company account with your offers and rewards, from the ZEI API, for your WooCommerce store !
+[EN] Use your Zei company account with your offers and rewards, from the ZEI API, for your WooCommerce store !

 [EN] /!\ This extension can only be used by ZEI users with access to the API (currently only partner companies) AND having a WordPress store with the WooCommerce extension.
-If you want to become a partner, contact us and create your offers and rewards on (https://zero-ecoimpact.org).
+If you want to become a partner, contact us and create your offers and rewards on (https://zei-world.com).

-[FR] Avec votre compte entreprise Zero ecoimpact, utilisez vos offres et récompenses, avec l'API ZEI, directement depuis votre boutique WooCommerce !
+[FR] Avec votre compte entreprise Zei, utilisez vos offres et récompenses, avec l'API ZEI, directement depuis votre boutique WooCommerce !

 [FR] /!\ Cette extension n'est pas utilisable que par utilisateurs de ZEI ayant un accès à l'API (pour le moment uniquement les entreprises partenaires) ET possédant une boutique WordPress avec l'extension WooCommerce.
-Si vous voulez devenir partenaire avec nous, contactez-nous et créez vos offres et récompenses sur (https://zero-ecoimpact.org).
+Si vous voulez devenir partenaire avec nous, contactez-nous et créez vos offres et récompenses sur (https://zei-world.com).

 == Installation ==

-[EN] All installation instructions can be found on this page : (http://docs.zero-ecoimpact.org/#pluginsWooCommerce_en)
+[EN] All installation instructions can be found on this page : (http://docs.zei-world.com/#pluginsWooCommerce_en)

-[FR] Toutes les instructions pour l'installation se trouvent sur cette page : (http://docs.zero-ecoimpact.org/#pluginsWooCommerce_fr)
+[FR] Toutes les instructions pour l'installation se trouvent sur cette page : (http://docs.zei-world.com/#pluginsWooCommerce_fr)

 == Changelog ==